Regw03/se_project_aroundtheus/README.md

 The is project number 4 in the Practicum SE program.
 This project contains the first use of JS with in the program it was rather frustrating to learn but fun at the same time.

- Here is the link to the live paga https://regw03.github.io/se_project_aroundtheus/
+ Here is the link to the live page https://regw03.github.io/se_project_aroundtheus/